 There is no longer a large expatriate staff at the hospital, the management now being in the hands of Rwandan doctors.
 Medical assistance is provided by visiting specialists from overseas.
 Their stay may be for a month or a year, depending on the need and availability of the specialists.
 Julie Yerger is now the only medical missionary living permanently at Kibogora.

 In the 70 or so years the mission has been at Kibogora, the needs of the population have changed but not decreased.
 Poverty, malaria, AIDS and other debilitating diseases have a devastating effect on many lives.
 The need for additional funds to treat patients is never ending; the limited medical resources mean that many die who could be cured.
 The work started in 1942 goes on.

-50% more beds per ward than they were originally designed for resulting in serious overcrowding.
+The current maternity ward has 50% more beds than the ward was originally designed for resulting in serious overcrowding.

 We are extremely grateful for all donations made to support the work at Kibogora.
-We are happy to recieve donations by cheque in any currency.
-Donations made by credit or debit cards can be made securely in Pound Sterling, US Dollars or Euros.
+Whilst the building is completed there will be a need for additional funds as the staff get used to their new surroundings and new equipment is needed to make things work well.
+We are happy to receive donations to continue to support the work, by cheque in any currency or by credit or debit cards made securely in Pound Sterling, US Dollars or Euros.